mcallisterdavid/oski-184-finalproj/README.md

 pixelBuffer = sceneDepth.depthMap
 ```

 Every pixel in the depth buffer maps to a region of the visible scene, which defines that region's distance from the device in meters.

-Because the sample project draws to the screen using Metal, it converts the pixel buffer to a Metal texture as required to transfer the depth data to the GPU for rendering.
+Because the sample project draws to the screen using Metal, it converts the pixel buffer to a Metal texture to transfer the depth data to the GPU for rendering.

 ``` swift
 var texturePixelFormat: MTLPixelFormat!